-One of the member Consortium Bank have filed petition against Company before Hon'ble NCLT Bench Chandigarh, the company is contesting the matter and the petition is yet to be admitted.
+One of the member Consortium Bank has filed petition against Company before Hon'ble NCLT Bench Chandigarh, the company is contesting the matter and the petition is yet to be admitted.

-The Company has received an ex parte interim order from Debt Recovery Tribunal-III, Delhi dated 25/06/2020 restraining the company from transferring/ alienating or otherwise dealing with, or disposing off or encumbering or creating any third party interest with respect of the hypothecated assets/immovable properties of the Company until further orders.
-The company is contesting the matter against the ex parte interim order.
-The Company is contesting the matter and filed its reply to IA and also filed reply to OA before DRT-III, Delhi,
+The Company has received an ex-parte interim order from Debt Recovery Tribunal-III, Delhi dated 25/06/2020 restraining the company from transferring/ alienating or otherwise dealing with, or disposing off or encumbering or creating any third party interest with respect of the hypothecated assets/immovable properties of the Company until further orders.
+The company is contesting the matter against the ex-parte interim order.
+The Company is contesting the matter and filed its reply to IA and also filed reply to OA before DRT, Delhi.
+The court of registration was informed that this matter has been settled between parties by way of One Time Settlement (O.T.S.) sanctioned and therefore the matter should be placed before PO for final disposal.
+The Registrar has allowed time of two weeks to bring documents on record.